 How to find the way it is hacked

 It is not an easy way to find the way it hacked and it requires the help of an experienced system administrator.
-You can contact me, if your site is hacked and need to investigate.
+You can contact me if your site is hacked and need to investigate.
 I will give some simple methods, which can be performed by site administrators.

-Scan the site using updated scanner
+Scan the site using the updated scanner

 Scan the document root of the site with an updated scanner.
 Updating the virus database of the scanner is very important before performing the scanning.
 Freely available popular scanners are “clamscan” and “maldet”.
 Also you can use paid scanners, which is available in your server.
 Once the scanning is completed, check the infected files individually and clear/delete the file.
 Also check the same directory where the suspicious file found.
 Since not all the hack files are detected by most of the scanners.
 So don’t blindly rely on scanners.

 We are introducing a realtime scanner Nix360eye for scanning and improving server security.
 If you are looking for the scanner, you can get in touch with our support for get it installed.